 About Us

 Innovations Institute is a leader in building effective public-serving systems to improve the well-being of and ensure vibrant futures for children, youth, their families, and communities.
 Our programs touch nearly every state and territory in the country and, through online and in person training, we have trained over 80,000 practitioners in child welfare, children’s behavioral health, and other child- and family-serving systems.
-The impact of this work is improved quality and effectiveness of public-serving systems that are responsive to unique needs of young people and their families from diverse communities, cultures, identities, and experiences.
+The impact of this work is improved quality and effectiveness of public-serving systems that are responsive to unique needs of young people and their families from all communities, cultures, and experiences.

 Vision